Redbrainltd/shopify-api-js/docs/reference/webhooks/register.md

 Whether the registration was successful.

+### deliveryMethod

+`string`

+The configured delivery method for the registered webhook.

 ### result

 `array`

 The body from the Shopify request to register the webhook.

+### operation

+`WebhookOperation`

+Which operation was performed to obtain this result.

 > **Note**: This object will only contain results for a handler if any of its information was updated with Shopify.